Education in Bihar

+Bihar has historically been an important centre of education and is home to some of India's oldest universities.
+Historical records indicate that Bihar's educational institutions were significantly disrupted during the medieval period following military conquests of the region.
+In recent history, the education system in Bihar has undergone significant changes, with efforts focused on improving access, overall quality, and educational infrastructure.

-Bihar saw a revival during the later part of British rule, when a university was established in Patna, along with other centers of higher education, namely the Patna Science College, Prince of Wales Medical College (now the Patna Medical College and Hospital), and the National Institute of Technology, Patna.
-This early lead was lost in the post-independence period, when Bihar's politicians lost out in the race to get centers of education established in the state.
-National institutes of learning such as IIT, IIM, AIIMS, IISER, and NISER had good representation from Bihar.
+Bihar's education system expanded during the late colonial period of British rule, when a university was established in Patna, along with other centers of higher education, namely the Patna Science College, Prince of Wales Medical College (now the Patna Medical College and Hospital), and the National Institute of Technology, Patna.
+This early lead was lost in the post-independence period, when Bihar's politicians lost out in the race to get institutes of education established in the state.
+National institutes of learning, such as IIT, IIM, AIIMS, IISER, and NISER, had a notable representation from Bihar.
 A survey by Pratham rated these institutes' teachings to have been better absorbed by children in Bihar than those in other states.
-According to the government, the out-of-school rate in the 6-14 age group was 6.3% in 2007, a significant drop from the 12.8% rate in 2006.
+According to the government, the out-of-school rate in the 6–14 age group was 6.3% in 2007, a significant drop from the 12.8% rate in 2006.

-After implementing a series of reforms and initiatives by the Bihar School Education Board (BSEB), such as conducting interviews with toppers before releasing results, the pass percentage has witnessed a significant increase.
-During the late colonial period, several higher-education institutions were re-established in Patna, Bihar.
+The landscape of education in Bihar has evolved significantly over time.
+In the late colonial period, the region witnessed a revival of learning with the establishment of several institutions of higher education in Patna.
+In recent years, reforms introduced by the Bihar School Examination Board (BSEB)—including interviews for top-ranking students and revised examination formats—have coincided with a rise in official pass rates.
+A key change has been the introduction of a 50% objective component consisting of Multiple Choice Questions (MCQs).
+Under this system, theory-based subjects include 50 MCQs, while subjects with a practical component include 35 MCQs.
+As a result, the 2020 examination results showed a notable improvement, with pass rates increasing to 80.44% for Class 12 and 80.59% for Class 10.
 However, the state faced challenges in securing placements for its students in national institutes after independence for several decades.

-Recently, administrative reforms in school examinations (BSEB) and changes to exam formats have coincided with notable rises in the pass percentages for Class 10 and 12.
-In 2020, 80.44% of students who appeared for the Class 12 BSEB examination were declared to have passed.
-Similarly, the pass percentage for Class 10 in the 2020 examination rose to 80.59%.
-To enhance the exam format, the BSEB has introduced a 50% objective (MCQ) question format in both Class 10 and 12 exams.
-For subjects that require practical exams, there are 35 MCQs, while theory subjects have 50 MCQs.